This review is part of the Daddy Dreadful review series.

 1964 was a significant year in American history.
 The country was turning away from the conformity of the previous decade and approaching the social unrest and generational discord that would come to define the 1960s.
 It was the year that The Beatles turned teenage girls ravenous, the Gulf of Tonkin became a flash-pan for Vietnam, LBJ declared a “War on Poverty” and signed the Civil Rights Act, and three civil rights workers were found to have been murdered by the Klan, causing a national uproar.
 The Munsters was not explicitly metaphorical, but it is surely recognized as a social commentary on the changing American landscape, at least in retrospect.
 After all, they were “those people” moving into the white suburban neighborhood.
 They were benign but misunderstood, villainized from no fault of their own.
 Herman sent people running scared due to his visage but in the end he was a devoted father trying to forge the best life for his family – he just happened to look different.
 The Munsters were the misunderstood outsiders – is it any wonder that kids latched onto them so fiercely?

 This past summer watching The Munsters became a morning routine during breakfast.
 I wasn’t sure how my son would react to his first black and white show, but he loved it.
 He laughed at the physical humor and quickly learned the characters’ names.
 He saw something of himself in Eddie Munster, who carried around a stuffed animal the way my son carried around his Teddy.
 Each morning he’d ask to watch “the monsters” while we cooked and ate and my wife and I would happily oblige.
-I enjoyed the show’s reruns as a kid and found a lot to enjoy watching it this time around, laughing at the terrible jokes and puns.
+I enjoyed the show’s reruns as a kid and found a lot to enjoy watching it this time around, laughing unapologetically at the admittedly terrible jokes and puns.
 The first few episodes are rocky but by mid-season the show has its footing.
 Just as in 1964, there are far worse ways for a family to enjoy each other’s company.

 Recommended Age: 3+